dominickrei/MatchboxNet/README.md

-# A PyTorch implementation of MatchboxNet
+# A PyTorch implementation of MatchboxNet from Scratch

 An implementation of the [MatchboxNet: 1D Time-Channel Separable Convolutional Neural Network Architecture for Speech Commands Recognition](https://arxiv.org/abs/2004.08531) architecture.
 No training logic, only the model.